-With the push for common core rigor, many states have included paired passages in their state assessment.
+With the push for common core rigor, many states have included paired passages in their state assessments.
 Paired passages and paired texts are a tricky skill for students, especially struggling readers.
 I have written about how I implement rigorous paired passage instruction here.
 However, teaching paired passages can be so tricky and I still get lots of questions about how to teach paired passages to meet the rigor of the standards.

-I want to share five tips (and a few free resources) to effectively teach paired texts and paired passages so that all your students can find success.
+I want to share six tips (and a few free resources) to effectively teach paired texts and paired passages so that all your students can find success.
 Hopefully these tips will give you some more resources and ideas to add to your toolbox.

 What Are Paired Passages?